goadesign/pulse/streaming/README.md

 event from the sequence.
 Nodes using a different sink (or a reader) will receive copies of the same events.

 Events read from a sink must be acknowledged by the client.
-Ponos automatically requeues events added to a sink that have been read by a node but not acknowledged.
+Pulse automatically requeues events added to a sink that have been read by a node but not acknowledged.